privatenumber/esbuild-loader/README.md

 There are two ways to minify CSS, depending on your setup.
 You should already have CSS setup in your build using [`css-loader`](https://github.com/webpack-contrib/css-loader).

 #### CSS assets
-If your CSS is extracted and emitted as a CSS file, you can replace CSS minification plugins like [`css-minimizer-webpack-plugin`](https://github.com/webpack-contrib/css-minimizer-webpack-plugin) or [`optimize-css-assets-webpack-plugin`](https://github.com/NMFR/optimize-css-assets-webpack-plugin) with the `EsbuildPlugin`.
+If the CSS is extracted and emitted as a separate file, you can replace CSS minification plugins like [`css-minimizer-webpack-plugin`](https://github.com/webpack-contrib/css-minimizer-webpack-plugin) with the `EsbuildPlugin`.

 Assuming the CSS is extracted using something like [MiniCssExtractPlugin](https://github.com/webpack-contrib/mini-css-extract-plugin), in `webpack.config.js`: